-At least 4 arrested in California pro and anti-Trump rallies
+13 arrested in California pro and anti-Trump rallies

 BERKELEY, Calif.
-(AP) — At least four people were arrested after violence broke out Saturday between groups of supporters and detractors of President Donald Trump holding rallies in downtown Berkeley.
+(AP) — At least 13 people were arrested after violence broke out Saturday between groups of supporters and detractors of President Donald Trump holding rallies in downtown Berkeley, authorities said.

 About 200 people were at Berkeley’s Martin Luther King Jr. Civic Center Park when several fights broke out.
 Dozens of police officers in riot gear standing nearby quickly arrested one man.
 Others were arrested after several skirmishes.

-Trump supporters announced they were holding a “Patriot Day” at the park at noon.
+Trump supporters announced earlier in the week that they were holding a “Patriot Day” at the park at noon that would feature speeches by members of the alt-right, an amorphous fringe movement that uses internet memes, message boards and social media to spread a hodgepodge of racism, anti-Semitism, misogyny and xenophobia.
 Counter-demonstrators then said they would hold a rally at the same place at 10 a.m.

 Police put in a makeshift barrier of plastic orange poles and orange fence mesh to separate both sides, but that quickly came down as demonstrators started punching and kicking each other, while pepper spray and firecrackers were thrown to the crowd.